Nuno-Jesus/Make-A-Make/README.md

 ...
 ```

+> **Note**: have you have ever run `make -p > logs` ?
+Neither did I, but it's pretty useful!
+Detailed explanation on this in an upcoming section.

 Ok, pause.
 I know this is a lot to take in.
 Let's look into the details.When running `make`: